Thom Buchanan is a painter, drawer and cross-disciplinary artist residing in Adelaide.

 In 2010 he graduated from the School of Art, Architecture and Design at UniSA with a Bachelor of Visual Arts (Honours) and has since exhibited extensively locally, nationally, and internationally along with being a finalist and winner of a number of art prizes.

-2015 he created a large-scale drawing for the 'Do it' [Adelaide] exhibition, and the ‘Wounderwalls’ Street Art Festival in Port Adelaide.
+2015 he created a large-scale drawing for the Samstag Museum of Art‘do it' [Adelaide] exhibition.
+He also made work for the ‘Wounderwalls’ Street Art Festival in Port Adelaide.

 All my work reflects a fascination with time and the built environment, from large-scale live painting to layered works on canvas.
 Sometimes ghostly, I am often mixing dark and light tones, to try to draw the viewer through an imaginative timescale that encompasses future built environments - utopian and dystopian, enhancing the layered pasts I feel we still inhabit.
 Any future vision should attempt to communicate with and through the thousands of years of history that precedes it, from Indigenous understandings and uses of place, through to contemporary migrant experiences.
 I aim to create images that work both away and towards, into past and future, using fusion and decay.
 I am fascinated by the tensions between natural and built environments, between moving forwards and being still, and between the living and the dead.